Middle America (United States)

-Middle America is generally used as both a geographic and cultural label, suggesting a Central United States small town or suburb that is equidistant from most parts of the country, has a temperate climate, where most people speak with a General American accent, are middle class or upper middle class, Evangelical or Mainline Protestant, and typically European Americans or of general Northern European descent, particularly Anglo-Saxon Protestant, Ulster Scot, or Germanic descent.
+Middle America is generally used as both a geographic and cultural label, suggesting a central United States small town or suburb where most people are middle class or upper middle class, religiously Evangelical, Mainline Protestant, or non-denominational Christian, and typically, but not always, European Americans, particularly of Anglo-Saxon Protestant, Ulster Scot, or Germanic descent.

 As a geographical label

 Geographically, the label Middle America refers to the territory between the East Coast of the United States (particularly the northeast) and the West Coast.
 The term has been used in some cases to refer to the inland portions of coastal states, especially if they are rural.
 Alternately, the term is used to describe the central United States.

 As a cultural label

 Middle America is contrasted with the more culturally progressive, urban areas of the country, particularly, those of the East and West Coasts.
 The conservative values considered typical of Middle America (often called "family values" in American politics) are often called "Middle American values".